Laff-A-Lympics: Other appearances

 Dread Baron and Mumbly appear in Yogi Bear and the Magical Flight of the Spruce Goose.
 While Don Messick reprised Mumbly, Dread Baron was voiced by Paul Winchell.

-Dinky Dalton appears in the Yogi's Treasure Hunt episode "The Return of El Kabong" voiced by Stacy Keach, Sr. He is shown to be with his brothers Desperate Dalton and Despicable Dalton.
+Dinky Dalton appears in the Yogi's Treasure Hunt episode "The Return of El Kabong", voiced by Stacy Keach, Sr. He is shown to be with his brothers Desperate Dalton and Despicable Dalton.

-Dinky Dalton appears in The Good, the Bad, and Huckleberry Hound voiced by Allan Melvin.
+Dinky Dalton appears in The Good, the Bad, and Huckleberry Hound, voiced by Allan Melvin.
 As mentioned above, he has brothers named Finky Dalton (voiced by Pat Fraley), Pinky Dalton (voiced by Charlie Adler), and Stinky Dalton (voiced by Michael Bell).
-This same line-up also appeared in an episode of Wacky Races with Dinky voiced by Christopher Judge, Finky voiced by Tom Kenny, Pinky voiced by Diedrich Bader, and Stinky voiced by Billy West.
+This same Dalton line-up also appeared in an episode of the 2017 version of Wacky Races with Dinky voiced by Christopher Judge, Finky voiced by Tom Kenny, Pinky voiced by Diedrich Bader, and Stinky voiced by Billy West.

 The Dread Baron appears in Jellystone!.
 He was seen in "Jailcation" where he was apprehended by the Jellystone Police Department and became an inmate at Santo Relaxo.
+The majority of the Really Rottens appeared in the season 3 episode "LAFF Games" with Daisy Mayhem voiced by Georgie Kidder, Dinky Dalton voiced by Dwight Schultz, Orful Octopus voiced by Bernardo de Paula, and Magic Rabbit voiced by Niccole Thurman.
+In it, the Really Rottens are from New Bedrock and are led by Mayor Dick Dastardly and Muttley instead of the Dread Baron and Mumbly (similar to the original concept).